Covid 19 coronavirus: Stop playing 'Russian roulette' with our children - ECE council's message to Govt

 It's day eight of alert level 3 and MPs will hear from educators who have had schools and Early Childhood Education centres open for a week.

-The committee this morning is being advised by Victoria University vice-chancellor Grant Guilford, and will hear from representatives from the Early Childhood Council, the New Zealand Principals Federation, Auckland Grammar School, Oropi School, and the Hair and Beauty Industry Training Organisation.
+The committee this morning is being advised by Victoria University vice-chancellor Grant Guilford, and is hearing from the Early Childhood Council, the New Zealand Principals Federation, Auckland Grammar School, Oropi School, and the Hair and Beauty Industry Training Organisation.

 Many schools and early childhood learning centres were anxious about opening their doors last week to students up to year 10 inclusive, with some saying they may refuse to do so due to Covid-19 fears.